ibm-cloud-docs/Cloudant/offerings/bluemix.md

 per second,
 where the second is a *sliding* window.

-If your account exceeds the number of throughput events that are provisioned for the plan, {{site.data.keyword.cloudant_short_notm}} rejects requests until the number of events within the sliding window no longer exceeds the number that is provisioned.
+If your account exceeds the number of throughput events allotted, {{site.data.keyword.cloudant_short_notm}} rejects requests until the number of events within the sliding window no longer exceeds the number provisioned.
 It might help to think of the sliding 1-second window as being any consecutive period of 1,000 milliseconds.

 For example, the Standard plan is provisioned for 200 reads per second.
 Your account might consume a maximum of 200 read events during a consecutive period of 1,000 milliseconds (1 second).
 Subsequent read requests made during the sliding 1,000-millisecond period are rejected until the number of read events in that period drops to less than 200 again.